equinor/ert/docs/reference/configuration/data_types.rst

 * ASCII - This is just text file with formatted numbers.
 * ASCII_TEMPLATE - A plain text file with formatted numbers, and an arbitrary header/footer.
-* BINARY_FLOAT - A vector of binary float numbers.
-* BINARY_DOUBLE - A vector of binary double numbers.

 Regarding the different formats - observe the following: